Defensive fighting position: History

+The Imperial Russian Army were the first to use what was later termed "rifle pits" during the Crimean War.
+These were small holes dug just in front of their trenches, large enough to fit anywhere from one to twenty soldiers.
+These soldiers were armed with rifles so as to harass Allied work parties advancing their own trench lines.
+Such pits were among the fortifications Major Richard Delafield observed and reported on as part of the Delafield Commission.

+Rifle pits were used again during the American Civil War for the same purpose of providing a defensive position for one or more skirmishers or pickets.
+However, while military engineers recognized the difference, many soldiers at the time used the term interchangeably for other defensive earthworks.
+In general, it was the most commonly used word to describe any defensive fighting position meant for infantry.

 During the fighting in North Africa (1942–43), U.S. forces employed the shell scrape.
 This was a very shallow excavation allowing one soldier to lie horizontally while shielding his body from nearby shell bursts and small arms fire.
 The shell scrape soon proved inadequate in this role, as the few inches of dirt above the soldier's body could often be penetrated by bullets or shell fragments.
 It also exposed the user to assault by enemy tanks, which could crush a soldier inside a shallow shell scrape by driving into it, then making a simple half-turn.

 After the Battle of Kasserine Pass (early 1943), U.S. troops increasingly adopted the modern foxhole, a vertical, bottle-shaped hole that allowed a soldier to stand and fight with head and shoulders exposed.
 The foxhole widened near the bottom to allow a soldier to crouch down while under intense artillery fire or tank attack.
 Foxholes could be enlarged to two-soldier fighting positions, as well as excavated with firing steps for crew-served weapons or sumps for water drainage or live enemy grenade disposal.